mcandre/linters/README.md

 [cicada](https://github.com/mcandre/cicada) scans environments for software components at risk of falling off of LTS security support timelines.

+[CodeQL](https://codeql.github.com/) supports a modest set of programming languages and configuration file formats, though language detection is flaky.
+Also, the CLI design is cumbersome.
+The easiest way to integrate CodeQL is via the GitHub Web UI.

 [Code Climate](https://codeclimate.com/) is a paid web service for automatically generating code quality reports.